intel-analytics/ipex-llm/docker/llm/README.md

 ### Models

-Using BigDL-LLM in FastChat does not impose any new limitations on model usage.
+Using IPEX-LLM in FastChat does not impose any new limitations on model usage.
 Therefore, all Hugging Face Transformer models can be utilized in FastChat.

 FastChat determines the Model adapter to use through path matching.
-Therefore, in order to load models using BigDL-LLM, you need to make some modifications to the model's name.
+Therefore, in order to load models using IPEX-LLM, you need to make some modifications to the model's name.

-For instance, assuming you have downloaded the `llama-7b-hf` from [HuggingFace](https://huggingface.co/decapoda-research/llama-7b-hf).
-Then, to use the `BigDL-LLM` as backend, you need to change name from `llama-7b-hf` to `bigdl-7b`.
-The key point here is that the model's path should include "bigdl" and should not include paths matched by other model adapters.

 A special case is `ChatGLM` models.
-For these models, you do not need to do any changes after downloading the model and the `BigDL-LLM` backend will be used automatically.
+For these models, you do not need to do any changes after downloading the model and the `IPEX-LLM` backend will be used automatically.

 ### Start the service